Burkeville, British Columbia: Politics

 From its inception in 1944 until 1947, Burkeville was not considered a part of Richmond nor Vancouver.
 Initially, the Richmond Council was averse to absorbing the new village, due to concerns that pre-existing landowners would be saddled with an increased property tax to cover the costs of services required by Burkeville.
 It was even suggested that Burkeville become an independent village, leaving the federal Government responsible for the associated costs.
 The city council debated this issue from before the development was built until after the war had ended.

 Finally, in May 1947, a bylaw was passed by Richmond Council to incorporate Burkeville into the municipality of Richmond.
 Subsequently, the city took possession of the neighbourhood's houses and committed to resurfacing the community's roads and building an elementary school.
 The homes were then sold back to existing tenants and veterans returning to the country.

 Sea Island School

 After the war, residents of Burkeville quickly began demanding an elementary school to accommodate their growing families and remove the need for children to be bused off of the island for education.
 The grand opening of the Sea Island School took place on October 17, 1947.
 The school's name was chosen by then-Reeve of Richmond, Rudy Grauer; the other proposed options were Princess Elizabeth School and Frasea School.
 The facility was a cottage-style building located on Wellington Crescent, with six classrooms on the ground floor.

 Notable people

 Burkeville was the hometown of aviation pioneer Dan McIvor.

-Demographics

-Burkeville is represented in Canadian census dissemination area 59153602, which covers the entirety of Sea Island.
-Since Burkeville is the only residential area on the island, census results from this area can be used to determine the demographic makeup of the village.

-In 2021, Burkeville had 819 individuals living in 304 of its 315 total private dwellings, an increase of 0.61% from its 2016 population of 814.
-The employment rate in the village was 60.6% as of May 2021, slightly above the Canadian average of 57.1%, while the median total income of residents in 2020 was $48,000.